Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “It WAS a habit.”

-She snorted, quick and surprised, then caught herself.
+She snorted.
 “And I would pretend not to find it charming.”

-Chase felt that land somewhere behind his ribs.
-He wanted to tell her he’d noticed.
-That pretending had never fooled him.
+Chase wanted to tell her that pretending had never fooled him.
 Instead, he said, “Because I was a disaster in class and outta class.”

 Her eyes flicked to his suit.
-Just a glance, but deliberate.
 “You’re upgraded now,” she said.
 “More like a disaster with a movie made about it.”

-“Two blocks from PawsCity Vibes,” she said.
+“Two blocks, close to PawsCity Vibes,” she said.
 “Small place.
 Good light.”

 “Plants?”